 In this review, we present both the pros and cons of these systems.
 We hope that readers will understand both the usefulness and limitations of these systems, and pick a mobile solution that best addresses their needs.
-If you want to skip ahead and take at look at specific mobile medical alert or emergency response solutions, visit the Medical Alert Systems With GPS Reviews section.
+If you want to skip ahead and take at look at specific mobile medical alert or emergency response solutions, visit the Mobile Medical Alert Systems With GPS Reviews section.

 What Are Mobile Medical Alert Systems/ Personal Emergency Response Systems?

 Mobile medical alert or emergency response systems allow elderly users to wear and use their emergency alert pendants (housing the SOS help buttons) both inside and away from their homes.
 Unlike regular home medical alert systems, these mobile medical alert pendants are not tethered to a medical alert base station that operates only in their homes.
 Mobile medical alert systems are also called mobile personal emergency response systems or MPERS for short.

 The transmitter within the pendants will wirelessly make alert calls to the emergency monitoring center through an in-built cell phone network connection.
 Once the SOS help button is pressed, the senior user will be connected with a monitoring agent who can help him or her.
 A two-way speakerphone conversation is enabled.
 Most mobile systems also incorporate GPS tracking capabilities, so the monitoring center agent will know where the user is located.

 As an aside, there are also home-based medical alert systems that work using a cellular network connection, so that users do not need to subscribe to a home phone line.
 This is different from a mobile system that is designed to work both in the home and when the user is out and around town.
 See the Medical Alert Systems That Work Without A Home Phone Line guide if you are interested.

 Since mobile medical alert systems are based on cellular phone network connections, they will only work well for areas where the cell phone network that the system is using operates a good signal.